horia141/jupiter/src/docs/material/concepts/big-plans.md

 Between them, the actionable and due dates allow you to schedule the big plans in time in a more organized manner.
 There is a special view which allows for this.

+## Stats

+Big plans have a notion of progress associated with them, which is quantified by a number ranging from `0` to `100`.

+* Big plans that are not started are at `0`.
+* Big plans that are in progress or blocked are at `10` at a mimum and `95` at a maximum.
+  If there are any inbox tasks associated with the plan, the progress is proportional to the number of completed tasks (done or not done) relative to the total number of tasks.
+* Big plans that are in a completed state (done or not done) are at `100` progress.

+This is a simple indicator of the progress done and yet do be done on a particular piece of work.

 ## Big Plans Page

 The big plan page is a representation of your current and longer term work.
 It's a